gluster/docker/README.md

-This repo contains dockerfiles (CentOS and Fedora) for GlusterFS containers namely server, client and S3.
+This repo contains dockerfiles (CentOS and Fedora) for GlusterFS containers namely server, client and object.

 The support matrix of GlusterFS and container versions: